This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I manage my child's symptoms?

 Your child's cough may last 10 weeks or longer.
 It may be worse at night.
-Coughing helps keep mucus from clogging his lungs.
+Coughing helps keep mucus from clogging his or her lungs.
 Any of the following may help your child:

 - Help your child during a coughing spell.
-If your child has a coughing spell, put him on his side in the crib or bed.
-This is a safe position because it will keep your child from choking if he vomits.
+If your child has a coughing spell, put him or her on his or her side in the crib or bed.
+This is a safe position because it will keep your child from choking if he or she vomits.
 You may also hold your child in a sitting position during a coughing spell.
-Help your coughing child sit up and lean forward if he is older.
+Help your coughing child sit up and lean forward if he or she is older.
 This makes it easier to cough and bring up mucus from the lungs.

 - Help keep your baby's airways clear.
 Use a bulb syringe to gently clean your baby's nose.
 Wash the bulb syringe after each use.
-Clean your baby's nose before breast or bottle feeding so he can breathe easier while feeding.
-You may need to feed your baby smaller amounts more often if he gets tired during feedings.
-Clean your baby's nose before you put him down to sleep.
+Clean your baby's nose before breast or bottle feeding so he or she can breathe easier while feeding.
+You may need to feed your baby smaller amounts more often if he or she gets tired during feedings.
+Clean your baby's nose before you put him or her down to sleep.

 - Give your child liquids as directed.
-Ask how much liquid to give him each day and what liquids are best for him.
-You may need to give him small amounts of liquid every hour when he is awake.
+Ask how much liquid to give him or her each day and what liquids are best for him or her.
+You may need to give him or her small amounts of liquid every hour when he or she is awake.
 This will help prevent dehydration.
 Good liquids to drink are water or fruit juices.
 Limit caffeine.

 - Give your child small, healthy meals often.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
-Healthy foods may give him energy and help him feel better.
+Healthy foods may give him or her energy and help him or her feel better.

-- Help your child rest as much as possible until he begins to feel better.
+- Help your child rest as much as possible until he or she begins to feel better.

-- Do not smoke around your child or let anyone smoke around him.
-His breathing and coughing may get worse if he is near smoke.
+- Do not smoke around your child or let anyone smoke around him or her.
+His or her breathing and coughing may get worse if he or she is near smoke.

 How can I help prevent the spread of pertussis?